cuckoosandbox/cuckoo/README.md

 ### Usage

-Just move/copy/symlink the `analyzer/darwin` directory into your Cuckoo Sandbox’s `analyzer` directory.
+Just move/copy/symlink the `analyzer/darwin` directory from this repository into your [Cuckoo Sandbox](https://github.com/cuckoobox/cuckoo/) copy.
 Then you can start submit your OS X jobs:

 ```bash
 $ /utils/submit.py --platform darwin ~/bin/sample